Jump directly to the page content

 • See Template Example 3

-• Example 3 - Referencing (DOCX, 245 KB, File does not meet accessibility standards)
+• Example 3 - Referencing (WORD) (DOCX, 245 KB, Accessible file)

-AI disclosure and dacumentation: Further information
+AI disclosure and documentation: Further information

 The debate about disclosure, documentation and labeling options for AI use in academic writing is in full swing.
 We have selected interesting resources, which can help you and your students in dealing with the topic.